CoffeeNova/Epam.CDP.D2-D3/README.md

 about Task #1 IQueryable part: It seems that the task is outdated, requests are not executed as expected, but I tried to do my best and completed this part.

+03. Interoperating with Unmanaged Code

+u can find reg.cmd and unreg.cmd files to (un)register PowerStateManagement.dll library with RegAsm.exe .
+also there is "Tests" folder with some js and vbs tests files for Task#3.

+I have some issues with methods GetLastSleepTime() and GetLastWakeTime() - returned values are identical.
+Could you explain me what I'm doing wrong?